deckerego/Macropad_Hotkeys/README.md

 ## Installing

-When installing for the first time, copy the contents of the latest [MacroPad Hotkeys.zip](https://github.com/deckerego/Macropad_Hotkeys/releases/latest) release onto the CIRCUITPY drive that apears when you plug in your Macropad.
+When installing for the first time, extract the latest [MacroPad Hotkeys.zip](https://github.com/deckerego/Macropad_Hotkeys/releases/latest) into a directory, then copy the contents of that extracted archive into the CIRCUITPY drive that appears when you plug in your Macropad.
 Ensure that the contents of the `lib/` subdirectory are also copied - these are the precompiled Adafruit libraries that power the Macropad.